danjulio/weeBell_bluetooth/readme.md

 #### Error messages
 weeBell may display a pop-up dialog box if certain internal errors are detected.
 In this case normal operation is suspended and the dialog box prompts to turn weeBell off so the error may be attended to.
 The mostly likely cause of this error is if the gCore POTS shield is not [correctly] connected to gCore and the firmware cannot initialize the codec chip via I2C.

+#### Persistent Storage
+Pairing information is held in gCore's NVRAM.
+This memory persists as long as power is applied (from USB or the battery).
+Disconnecting the battery will erase the memory and weeBell will have to be paired again.
+When repairing, always delete the existing pairing on the cellphone first.